-Personal assistance workers employed by Participants under either selfdirected model become qualified and receive payment through a FMS vendor, which processes timesheets, makes payments, and manages all required tax withholdings, including FICA taxes.
-Although not responsible for FMS, the CHC-MCO must establish relationships and cooperate with all of the Commonwealth-procured FMS entities in order that necessary FMS services can be provided to Participants.
+Personal assistance workers employed by Participants under either self-directed model become qualified and receive payment through a FMS vendor, which processes timesheets, makes payments, and manages all required tax withholdings, including FICA taxes.
+The CHC-MCO must establish relationships and cooperate with all of the Commonwealth-procured FMS entities in order that necessary FMS services can be provided to Participants.
+The CHC-MCO is responsible for paying the FMS provider: